Testing for stationarity of functional time series in the frequency domain: Weak convergence

 \section{Weak convergence}

-The proof of the distributional properties of $\tprojes$ as stated in Theorem \ref{th:test_null} and \ref{th:test_alt} are established in this section.
-The proof consists of a few steps.
-First, we derive the properties of $\tproj$, i.e., in which the spectral density operators and the corresponding eigenelements are known.
+The proof of the distributional properties of $\tprojes_{h,x}$ as stated in Theorem \ref{th:test_null} and \ref{th:test_alt} are established in this section.
+The proof consists of several steps.
+First, the distributional properties are derived for $\tproj_{h,x}$, when spectral density operators and their corresponding eigenelements are known.
 For this, we investigate the distributional properties of the operator

-Given appropriate rates of the bandwidths, replacing the denominator of \eqref{eq:testproj} with, respectively, consistent estimates of the spectral density operators and its eigenvalues will follow from theorems \ref{boundstatcase} and \ref{boundlocstatcase}.
-The proofs of these theorems can be found in the Online Supplement.
-For the empirical counterpart of \eqref{eq:testproj_egb}, it then remains to show that we can replace the projection basis with the sample versions of the eigenfunctions.
-In particular, we shall below that
+Theorem \ref{CLT_alt} below shows that $\sqrt{T}(\WT -\E \WT)$ converges weakly to a functional Gaussian process both under the null and the alternative.
+The distributional properties of $\tproj_{h,x}$ immediately follow from this result and thus converge weakly to a Gaussian process under both hypotheses.
+Focus is finally on $\tprojes_{h,x}$, where the effect of replacing the eigenelements with their empirical counterparts on the distributional properties is clarified.
+In particular, Theorems \ref{boundstatcase} and \ref{boundlocstatcase} are established as well as the orders of